Rasheed Sulaimon: College career

 Sulaimon was dismissed from the Duke basketball program on January 29, 2015, after appearing in 90 games over three seasons.
 He was the first player ever dismissed by coach Mike Krzyzewski for failing to meet the standards set for a Duke basketball player.
 It was later revealed that two women had accused Sulaimon of sexual assault in the months preceding his eventual dismissal.

 Sulaimon transferred to Maryland for his senior season, where in 36 games, he averaged 11.3 points on .425 shooting from three-point range, 3.5 rebounds and 3.5 assists in 32.9 minutes per game, garnering a 2015–16 All-Big Ten honorable mention.

 Professional career

 After going undrafted in the 2016 NBA draft, Sulaimon joined the Chicago Bulls for the 2016 NBA Summer League.
 On September 7, 2016, he signed with the Charlotte Hornets, but was waived on October 22 after appearing in four preseason games.
 On October 31, he was acquired by the Greensboro Swarm of the NBA Development League as an affiliate player of the Hornets.

-On July 3, 2020, he has signed with Casademont Zaragoza of the Liga ACB.
+On July 3, 2020, he signed with Casademont Zaragoza of the Liga ACB.
 On October 8, Sulaimon was ruled out between six and eight weeks after injuring his leg.

-On July 1, 2021, he has signed with JL Bourg of LNB Pro A.
+On July 1, 2021, he signed with JL Bourg of LNB Pro A for the 2021–22 season.

-On July 15, 2022, he has signed with Konyaspor of the Turkish Basketbol Süper Ligi (BSL).
+On July 15, 2022, Sulaimon signed with Konyaspor of the Turkish Basketbol Süper Ligi (BSL).
+He averaged 18 points, 4.7 rebounds and 5.2 assists in 23 games played.

+On July 5, 2023, he joined with Hong Kong Bulls of the National Basketball League.

+On August 14, 2023, Sulaimon signed a one-year deal with BC Wolves of the Lithuanian Basketball League (LKL).
+He was selected to the All-LKL Team after averaging 16 points, 2.8 rebounds and 2.8 assists per contest.